skaws2003/pytorch-mfcc/README.md

 Based on [this repository](https://github.com/jameslyons/python_speech_features), this project extends the MFCC function for Pytorch so that backpropagation path could be established through.

-This implementation is alpha.
-Batch support is not yet implemented, but will be soon.

 ## Dependency
 * tested on PyTorch 1.0 (but probably works with >= 0.4)